 Last time I have discussed the basic definition of holography and hologram.
 Today I will discuss the process with the help of which hologram is formed, or how a hologram is constructed or a complete picture is recorded:

 1. Recording of the hologram.

-The recording of hologram is based on the phenomenon of interference.
-It requires a laser source, a plane mirror or beam splitter, an object and a photographic plate.
+The recording of holograms is based on the phenomenon of interference.
+It requires a laser source, a plane mirror or beam splitter, an object, and a photographic plate.
 A laser beam from the laser source is incident on a plane mirror or beam splitter.
 As the name suggests, the function of the beam splitter is to split the laser beam.
 One part of splitted beam, after reflection from the beam splitter, strikes on the photographic plate.
 This beam is called a reference beam.
 While other part of splitted beam (transmitted from beam splitter) strikes on the photographic plate after suffering reflection from the various points of the object.
 This beam is called an

 The object beam reflected from the object interferes with the reference beam when both the beams reach the photographic plate.
 The superposition of these two beams produces an interference pattern (in the form of dark and bright fringes) and this pattern is recorded on the photographic plate.
 The photographic plate with a recorded interference pattern is called a hologram.
 The photographic plate is also known as the Gabor zone plate in honor of Denis Gabor who developed the phenomenon of holography.

 Each and every part of the hologram receives light from various points of the object.
 Thus, even if the hologram is broken into parts, each part is capable of reconstructing the whole object.

 Figure: Recording process in holography: Construction of Hologram

 In the reconstruction process, the hologram is illuminated by a laser beam and this beam is called a reconstruction beam.
 This beam is identical to the reference beam used in the construction of the hologram.